O-n-y/ModManager/README.md

 </ModInfoData>
 ```

-Example of *mod.info* also can be found here: https://github.com/O-n-y/ModManager/blob/master/version.info
+Example of *mod.info* also can be found here: https://github.com/O-n-y/ModManager/blob/master/mod.info

+Upload *mod.info* with other files of your mod using Oxygen Not Included Uploader.